-Learn improv from its mother; Viola Spolin!
+Learn improv from its mother, Viola Spolin!

 “Her book is the bible” Rob Reiner (Actor/Director)

-Maltepe worked as an assistant teacher in New Actors Workshop for Movement Improvisation classes, and was the Stage Manager for the director Carol B. Sills, the editor of Spolin books, for the Story Theater Production of The Tao of Chuang Chou in 2010.
-She often travels to Turkey and Europe to lead Spolin Improvisation workshops.
+Maltepe worked as an assistant teacher in The New Actors Workshop for Movement Improvisation classes, and was the Stage Manager for the director Carol B. Sills, the editor of Spolin books, for the Story Theater Production of The Tao of Chuang Chou in 2010.
+She often travels to Turkey and Europe to lead Spolin improvisation workshops.

 Ege Maltepe is an actor, director and playwright living in New York City.
 Please check her website for more information about her work: http://www.egemaltepe.com